syncfusion-content/wpf-docs/wpf/Diagram/Diagram-View.md

 _SpaceDown command applied to Diagram Objects_

-> Note: The connector gets spaced only when the head node and the tail node of the connector is Null.
+N> The connector gets spaced only when the head node and the tail node of the connector is Null.

 ## Delete Command